-Art Will Save The World and Either Way
+Art Will Save The World and It Looks Pretty From A Distance

 (Country: Denmark, Egypt; Year: 2011; Director: Omar Shagawi, Karim el Hakim; Stars: Omar Shagawi, Karim el Hakim)